HomeMy WebLinkAboutAgenda Bill 3F 06/21/2010�ALU

 (CAR) [City of Petaluma] must acquire the services of a qualified environmental professional to

-Agenda Revi
+Agenda Revie

-coordinate, direct and oversee the brownfields cleanup activities at a particular site, if they do not
+coordinate, direct and oversee the brownfields cleanup activities at a particular site, if they do, not

-have such. a professional on staff.
+have such a professional on staff.
 The CAR may not use the same environmental professional as

 the borrower or subgrantee for any given site."
 The City does not employ staff with the technical